camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/was/chapters/04-migration/01-migrate-71-72.html.md

 ---

-The following steps describe how to upgrade the Camunda artifacts on a WebSphere application server in a shared process engine setting.
+The following steps describe how to upgrade the Camunda artifacts on an IBM WebSphere application server in a shared process engine setting.
 For the entire migration procedure, refer to the [migration guide][migration-guide].
-If not already done, make sure to download the [Camunda BPM 7.2 WebSphere distribution](https://app.camunda.com/nexus/content/groups/internal/org/camunda/bpm/websphere/camunda-bpm-websphere/).
+If not already done, make sure to download the [Camunda BPM 7.2 IBM WebSphere distribution](https://app.camunda.com/nexus/content/groups/internal/org/camunda/bpm/websphere/camunda-bpm-websphere/).

 The upgrade procedure takes the following steps: